Tax Slayer entry:

 - If the Taxpayer ID number entered on the Personal Information form is an ITIN, an SSN field will appear.
 Enter the SSN from this W-2 in that field.

 - If this W-2 is for a Medicaid Waiver Payment it is tax exempt (may affect EIC).
-Enter as usual but also enter as a negative amount on form 1040 line 21.
+Enter as usual but also enter the exempt amount in the Medicaid Waiver Payment box in the TS W-2 form.
+This will carry across to 1040 line 21.
 See the Form 1040 – Income resource page for details.

 - If present, it does not have to be entered.